Get started

 Get lincs

-We provide binary wheels for lincs on Linux, Windows and macOS for x86_64 processors, so running pip install lincs --only-binary lincs should be enough on those systems.
+We provide binary wheels for lincs on Linux (x86_64), Windows (x86_64) and macOS (x86_64 and M1, M2…), so running pip install lincs --only-binary lincs should be enough on those systems.

 We generally recommend you use pip in a virtual environment (python -m venv) or directly pipx to install any package, including lincs.
 Recent Ubuntu systems will even enforce that, by refusing to install PyPI packages in the “externally managed” default environment.